Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Parent🤨.md

 - Barrier between the child and the hero, to prevent a loop
 - Expose your crap
 - The primary source for a person’s individual sense of [meaning](https://csjoseph.life/the-source-of-meaning-for-the-16-types/)
+- Companion of the Hero
+-
+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+“In many ways, how helpful a companion they are is a measure of one’s maturity and integration.” `=this.Shortref`

+</div></div>

 ---
-# Stifling
+# Careless
 **Behaviour in [[CARDS/Depth Psychology Theory/Immature🐇\|Immature🐇]] [[CARDS/Depth Psychology Theory/Ego🙋‍♂️\|Ego🙋‍♂️]]**
-- Overcontrolling
-	- Micromanages the hero out of concern that he hurts the child through collateral damage
-- Takes its job too seriously, which makes it [[CARDS/Depth Psychology Theory/Pride\|prideful]]
-	- Feels like its doing its job so well, that it doesn’t need the other side of the coin (orbit)
-	- The critic substracts humility to the parent in its pessimistic form
 - [[CARDS/Depth Psychology Theory/Complacency\|complacent]] when allowing the [[CARDS/Depth Psychology Theory/Trickster🤡\|Trickster🤡]] to takes its role of parent.
+- Gullible
 ---
-# Skeptical
+# Responsible
 **Behaviour in a [[CARDS/Depth Psychology Theory/Mature🐢\|Mature🐢]] [[CARDS/Depth Psychology Theory/Ego🙋‍♂️\|Ego🙋‍♂️]]**
+- Skeptical
 - Diligent to verify
 - The critic adds humility to the parent when in an optimistic form
 - Doesn’t indulge the [[CARDS/Depth Psychology Theory/Child👼\|Child👼]]
 - Helps the [[CARDS/Depth Psychology Theory/Hero🦸‍♂️\|Hero🦸‍♂️]] become more responsible
 ---
-# Gullible
+# Stiffling
 **Behaviour in a [[CARDS/Depth Psychology Theory/Immature🐇\|Immature🐇]] [[CARDS/Depth Psychology Theory/Sub🤸\|Subconscious🤸]]**
+- Overcontrolling
+	- Micromanages the hero out of concern that he hurts the child through collateral damage
+- Takes its job too seriously, which makes it [[CARDS/Depth Psychology Theory/Pride\|prideful]]
+	- Feels like its doing its job so well, that it doesn’t need the other side of the coin (orbit)
+	- The critic substracts humility to the parent in its pessimistic form

 ---
 # Free